AshwinJay/jarasandha/README.md

 # Introduction

 ### What is it?
 Jarasandha is a small Java library to help build an archive of records.
-It has very few moving parts, embraces immutability and delegates advanced functions to external services using interfaces.
+It has very few moving parts, embraces immutability, efficient compression, buffer management and zero copy transfer.
+It delegates advanced functions to external services using interfaces.

 It is composed of these parts: